 I will confess, I like nice shit.
-I like great, rare, last of a kind things.
+I like great, rare, last-of-its-kind things.
 There, I said it.
 I feel much better.
-I like good wine, good food, good coffee, good music, good art, good movies, good humor, great cigars, great cars, great locations and good people.
+I like good wine, good food, good coffee, good music, good art, good movies, good humor, great cigars, great cars, great locations, and good people.
 You name it, I may have expressed an interest in it at some point and really tried to understand/master it.
 I will also admit that I am really hard on everything, people included.
-I broke Tonka Toys when I was a kid and I break stuff still.
-In fact, I will break most everything at least once.
+I broke Tonka Toys when I was a kid, and I still break stuff.
+In fact, I will break almost everything at least once.
 This is why I feel I need nice shit.
-Things that are not well made, will get broken.
+Things that are not well made will get broken.
 We know this MAN!
 I am going to use it for what it was intended for and without any mercy.
 If I have to be gentle with it, don’t even bother putting it in my presence.

-When we started out glamping, we borrowed Sonya’s best friends tent (Big Agnes: ).
-It was real nice and I didn’t break it.
+When we started out glamping, we borrowed Sonya’s best friend’s tent (Big Agnes: ).
+It was really nice, and I didn’t break it.
 I wanted my own and went about the business of trying to find a real deal tent on a budget because Sonya thought I was full of crap.
 She should have known.
-We ended up with a REI Kingdom 6 (still one of my favorites, because it hasn’t been broken).
-However, I don’t like spending money for brands unless it is merited (here’s looking at you Yeti).
-I’d prefer if you didn’t know the name, but know that if I got it, then it probably does what it’s intended to do.
-I will do my homework and find the competitors and research them, look at prices, customer reviews, read information, watch Youtube how-to’s and then make an informed decision.
-I’m not always right nor do I always look at all angles.
-However, I feel fairly comfortable in the choices that I make.
-I also like to bargain hunt and since I don’t mind used stuff, I can get great stuff, used…except for coffee and wine and food and people (used people don’t work out so well).
+We ended up with an REI Kingdom 6 (still one of my favorites because it hasn’t been broken).
+However, I don’t like spending money on brands unless it is merited (here’s looking at you, Yeti).
+I’d prefer it if you didn’t know the name, but know that if I got it, then it probably does what it’s intended to do.
+I will do my homework and find the competitors and research them, look at prices, and customer reviews, read information, watch Youtube how-to’s, and then make an informed decision.
+I’m not always right, nor do I always look at all angles.
+However, I feel fairly comfortable with the choices that I make.
+I also like to bargain hunt, and since I don’t mind used stuff, I can get great stuff, used…except for coffee and wine and food and people (used people don’t work out so well).
 Hey, I’m a snob extraordinaire, but it’s so you don’t have to be.